-Financial Aid Appeals Process
+Financial Aid Appeals Process Qualitative and Quantitative Standard

-A student who has become ineligible for financial aid due to lack of satisfactory grade point average or percentage of credit hours completed, or for exceeding the maximum time frame, may appeal his status to the Financial Aid Committee.
+A student who has become ineligible for financial aid due to lack of satisfactory grade point average or percentage of credit hours completed, may appeal his/her status to the Financial Aid Office Committee.
 Federal regulations allow the Financial Aid Office to extend eligibility to students who fail to meet minimum standards if they can document that there were mitigating circumstances beyond their control that caused them to perform below standards.
 Mitigating circumstances may include but are not limited to the following:

 - 1. Serious illness or injury that prevented the student from completing his classes. - 2.
 Death in the student's immediate family. - 3.
-Unusual situation over which the student had no control that prevented him from successfully completing his classes.
+Unusual situation over which the student had no control that prevented him/her from successfully completing his classes.

-Appeals must be made in writing on a Financial Aid Satisfactory Academic Progress Appeal Request Form.
-These forms are available online.
+Appeals must be made in writing on a Financial Aid Satisfactory Academic Progress Appeal Form.
+This form may be found on the RichmondCC website or in the Financial Aid Office.
 Included in the appeal should be a description of the circumstances which caused the student not to make satisfactory academic progress.
 In addition, the student should describe how those circumstances have changed in order for him to successfully meet the conditions for progress.
-All appeals along with any supporting documentation must be submitted to the Financial Aid Office.
-The Vice President for Student Services or the Director of Financial Aid will notify the student in writing, email, or by phone of the decision made by the Committee.
+All appeals along with any supporting documentation must be submitted to the Financial Aid Office and students will be notified of the decision rendered.
 The decision will also be seen on Self Service.
-The decision of the Financial Aid Committee will be final.
+The decision of the Financial Aid Office is final.